Nk125/Nk125/README.md

 ## Introduction

-- Hello, i'm NK125, I currently working on advanced CMD batch scripts
+- Hello, I'm NK125, I'm currently working on PHP websites

 - I have knowledges on bat, HTML, CSS, PHP and C++